lingua-pupuli/docs/vscode/content/en/docs/Features/debugging-puppet-code.md

 To debug a simple manifest in VS Code, press `F5` and VS Code will try to debug your currently active manifest by running the equivalent of `puppet apply`.
 Note that by default No Operation (`--noop`) is enabled so that your local computer will not be modified.

-The [VSCode Debugging - Launch Configurations](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) website has instructions on how to configure the debug session with more advanced options.
+The [VS Code Debugging - Launch Configurations](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) website has instructions on how to configure the debug session with more advanced options.

 #### Settings